Iso-Legend-Ch/Iso-Legend-s-JGame-Library/README.md

 3. Key input and mouse input
 4. Clear packages
 5. Hitbox
-6. Costume fps
+6. Costume fps and ups
+7. Timer for do something regularly

 ## What will I do next?
 most important part -> keep debugging

 and...
 1. higher fps
-2. split settings of fps and ups
-3. timer
-4. debug mode
+2. debug mode
-5. more default objects
+3. more default objects
-6. make doc better
+4. make doc better

-told me more in Github issue!
+told me more in GitHub issue!

 ## Links
 [Github](https://github.com/Iso-Legend-Ch/Game_Engine_Lite)